Last Updated on March 16, 2019

 - An easy and delicious variation is to leave out chickpeas and double instead the quantity of red beans.
 You could also replace them with white beans, if you don’t have red beans at hand.
 What legumes you use is just a matter of preference and convenience.

 Legume soup & freezing

-I love the fact that legume soups in general freeze very well and you can let them sit in your freezer for up to 6 months.
-This is true of course also for this red bean soup, which is a great protein-packed meal to have ready to go in the freezer.
+I love the fact that legume dishes in general freeze very well and you can let them sit in your freezer for up to 6 months.
+This is true of course also for this beans and greens soup, which is a great protein-packed meal to have ready to go in the freezer.
 If you plan to freeze your soup after cooking I recommend to slightly undercook the spinach.